Written by Miguel Van Damme

 In some cases, most of the benefits can be achieved with a distribution agreement, sharing assets or creating a joint venture.
 Here you might want to avoid the risks associated with a merger and aim for a less engaging form of collaboration.

 When you’re considering an acquisition or a merger, make sure your method for identifying and evaluating synergies is sound.
-Our framework allows for a holistic approach of both the synergies and dis-synergies related to collaboration.
+Our framework allows for a holistic approach to both the synergies and dis-synergies related to collaboration.